Mia Oliaro: North Carolina Tar Heels

-Oliaro saw limited playing time in her freshman season with the North Carolina Tar Heels in 2023, averaging 20 minutes per game in 20 appearances.
-She recorded an assist in the opening matchday win over California and scored her first college goal to equalize in an eventual 3–1 win over Arkansas.
-North Carolina lost to BYU in the quarterfinals of the NCAA tournament.
-Following her freshman season, Oliaro entered the transfer portal, saying North Carolina "just wasn't the right fit for me".
+Oliaro made 20 appearances as a substitute for the North Carolina Tar Heels as a freshman in 2023, scoring 1 goal with 1 assist.
+The team went to the NCAA tournament quarterfinals, losing to BYU.
+After the season, Oliaro entered the NCAA transfer portal, saying North Carolina "just wasn't the right fit for me".

 Duke Blue Devils

-Oliaro chose to join North Carolina's state rival Duke Blue Devils.
-She started every game of her sophomore year in 2024, helping Duke to the national No. 1 ranking and the Atlantic Coast Conference (ACC) regular-season title.
-She recorded a goal or an assist in a program-record nine games in a row, a span in which her brace secured the regular-season title with a 2–0 win over No. 2–ranked Wake Forest.
-She helped Duke not concede through the first four rounds of the NCAA tournament before losing to her former team North Carolina in the semifinals.
-She finished the season with 8 goals and 13 assists (joint-second in the nation) and was named to the All-ACC second team.
+Oliaro transferred to the state rival Duke Blue Devils.
+She started all 22 games for Duke as a sophomore in 2024, helping the team to the national No. 1 ranking and the Atlantic Coast Conference (ACC) regular-season title.
+She set a program record with goal contributions in nine consecutive games, including a brace against No. 2–ranked Wake Forest to secure the ACC title.
+Duke earned a one seed in the NCAA tournament and won four shutout wins before losing to the eventual champion Tar Heels in the semifinals.
+She had 8 goals and 13 assists (joint-second in the nation) and was named second-team All-ACC.

+Oliaro became team captain heading into her junior season in 2025.
+She scored 2 goals and led the team with 12 assists (tied with Kat Rader) in 23 games.
+Duke again earned a one seed in the NCAA tournament and reached the semifinals, losing this time to Stanford.